timnat/DifCover/README.md

 ### run stage (4)

-Filter only genomic regions with enrichment scores > P.
+Filter only genomic regions with enrichment scores > p.

 $FOLDER_PATH/from_DNAcopyout_to_p_fragments.sh